lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:33 PM)_

 > Chonky.
-That’s your new nickname.
+That's your new nickname.
 What do you think?

 **Zander** _(23-Sep-18 04:34 PM)_